 House and Grounds

-The Jarnagin family enjoying Glenmore circa 1890.
 Glenmore was built between 1868 and 1869.
 Many houses of the Victorian period have French influences.
 Glenmore shows it in the curving, mansard-type roofs and dormer windows on the third floor.
-An interesting legend surrounds Glenmore’s windows.
-Some believe the number counted on the outside does not equal the number counted from inside the house.

 The house is T-shaped and has 27 rooms.
 The walls are three bricks thick.
 The house was built of bricks made by slaves right on the property — prior to Emancipation, of course — in anticipation of building the house.